commanderx16/x16-docs/Commander X16 Programmer's Reference Guide.md

 The KERNAL uploads the current character sets (PETSCII graphics, PETSCII upper/lower or ISO-8859-15) to $0F800, i.e. the top of video RAM bank 0.

 Application software is free to reuse this part of video RAM if it does not need the character set.
-If it needs them again later, it can use the KERNAL call `CINT` ($FF81), which initializes the VERA chip and uploads the PETSCII graphics character set, or print character code $0E too trigger an upload of the PETSCII upper/lower chcracter set, or $0F for the ISO character set.
+If it needs them again later, it can use the KERNAL call `CINT` ($FF81), which initializes the VERA chip and uploads the PETSCII graphics character set, or call `screen_set_charset` ($FF62) to upload a particular charset.

 ## Sound Programming